- Agoraphobia is an anxiety disorder that makes people extremely fearful of places and situations that they see as dangerous or uncomfortable.

 People with agoraphobia are typically:

-- fear of leaving your house for long periods of time
+- afraid of leaving their home for extended periods of time

-- fear of losing control of yourself in a public place
+- afraid of losing control in a public place

 - chest pain

 - hot flashes